minoa-lang/reference/src/type-system/types/enum-types.md

 However, the compiler is allowed to substitute this with a smaller integer types that fits all determinants, including unsigned types if no distriminant needs to hold a signed value.
 This is in order to reduce the amount of memory that is taken in by each enum instance.

-The underlying type discriminant is represented by, can be defined explicitly using a [`repr` attribute](../../attributes.md#repr-).
+The underlying type discriminant is represented by, can be defined explicitly using a [`repr` attribute].

 > _Todo_ Add support for non-integer discriminants, e.g. char